-- (a) For a person that is a local AI/AMB/LC, the "total position" as defined in the Clearing Rules, being the aggregate notional amounts of all outstanding OTC derivative transactions (other than deliverable FX forwards and deliverable FX swaps); - (b) For a person that is an overseas AI/AMB/LC, the "local total position" as defined in the Clearing Rules, being the aggregate notional amounts of all outstanding OTC derivative transactions (other than deliverable FX forwards and deliverable FX swaps), excluding every outstanding trade that is recorded in the person's overseas books.
+- (a) For a person that is a local AI/AMB/LC on the day on which the exit notice is given, the "total position" as defined in the Clearing Rules, being the aggregate notional amounts of all outstanding OTC derivative transactions (other than deliverable FX forwards and deliverable FX swaps); - (b) For a person that is an overseas AI/AMB/LC on the day on which the exit notice is given, the "local total position" as defined in the Clearing Rules, being the aggregate notional amounts of all outstanding OTC derivative transactions (other than deliverable FX forwards and deliverable FX swaps), excluding every outstanding trade that is recorded in the person's overseas books.
 In other words, this calculation only counts the position that is booked at the person's Hong Kong branch.